-Once drinking Japanese green tea was reserved only for the Emperors, noblemen, and samurai.
-Nowadays, Japanese green tea is enjoyed in households all throughout Japan.
-The kyusu is used all through Japan for the convenience of brewing Japanese green teas like sencha, genmaicha, and gyokuro.
+Once the act of drinking Japanese green tea was only for the Emperors, noblemen, and samurai.
+Nowadays, households all throughout Japan enjoy Japanese green tea.
+People use the kyusu teapot all through Japan for the convenience of brewing Japanese green teas like sencha, genmaicha, and gyokuro.
 It is an iconic part of modern Japanese tea drinking culture.

 What Is A Kyusu Teapot?

-A kyusu is a traditional Japanese teapot made of clay.
+A kyusu is a traditional Japanese teapot that potters make from clay.
 Its iconic characteristic is that it has one side handle.
-Although kyusu refers to all teapots in Japan, the term refers to Japanese side-handled teapots in the West.
-While an authentic Japanese teapot (kyusu) is made from high-quality clay, it is not uncommon to see some variations—notably, porcelain and glass kyusu.
-Porcelain ones are usually used for tea tastings.
+Although in Japan people use the term "kyusu" to refer to all teapots, in the West we use it only for Japanese side-handled teapots.
+While potters make authentic Japanese teapots (kyusu) from high-quality clay, it is not uncommon to see some variations.
+Notably, porcelain and glass kyusu.
+Tea enthusiasts use porcelain ones for tea tastings.

 A standard kyusu is slightly smaller than the average western teapot.
-It can be anywhere from 100 - 300 ml, although slightly larger ones are often used for serving Japanese tea to guests.
+It can be anywhere from 100 - 300 ml.
+Although people use slightly larger ones for serving Japanese tea to guests.

 A traditional kyusu has a handle located at a 90-degree angle from the spout, although variations are not uncommon.
-It is believed that kyusu, compared to western teapots of the same size, are much easier to handle and are more gentle on the wrists of the person serving tea.
+Many believe that kyusu, compared to western teapots of the same size, are much easier to handle and are more gentle on the wrists of the person serving tea.

-One unique characteristic of a kyusu teapot is that during firing, the lid is always fired together with the teapot.
+One unique characteristic of a kyusu teapot is that during firing, potters always fire the lid together with the teapot.
 This makes finding a replacement for a broken lid nearly impossible.

-While the body is made from quality clay, the inside is often lined with a fine mesh strainer (either removable or built-in).
+While potters make the body from quality clay, they often line the inside with a fine mesh strainer (either removable or built-in).
 This is crucial for brewing Japanese green teas, because of how fine the lea leaves are.
-The tea is brewed directly in the teapot with every last drop of tea being decanted, to prevent over-steeping.
+Since we brew the tea directly in the teapot and decant every last drop of tea, to prevent over-steeping.

-While the kyusu teapot was initially brought to Japan from China, it indeed saw its growth and evolution in Japan.
+Long ago some merchants or perhaps monks brought the kyusu from China to Japan.
+However, it indeed grew and evolved in Japan.
 With the gradual popularization of sencha over traditional matcha green tea, many households started owning their own kyusu teapots.
 They could afford to drink green tea leisurely at home, which was unheard of in the era of matcha.

 Kyusu teapots originated in China during the Song Dynasty (960-1279).